 - Electric thermostat: provides more precision than electromechanical devices.

-- Humidity control: allows you to adjust the level of moisture in the air (as the air may dry out slightly due to the heat produced by convection).
+- Humidity control: allows you to adjust the level of moisture in the air (convection heating does tend to dry the air slightly).

 - Cable tidy: very useful for discreetly winding up your power cables.

 - Extension cable: a longer cable will make life easier!

 - Timer: especially useful for night time use, timers can be used to switch off your radiator at set times (can also be replaced by a programmer).

 - Design: the traditional shape of oil filled radiators remains more or less unchanged.
 However, some manufacturers now offer more streamlined designs with various modern colour and material options.

 Oil filled radiators: warranties, maintenance and prices